M-7: Random Walks Case Study

 You can download the entire worksheet here.

 In fact, this experiment pushes the limits of what lists can do.
 If you try to take one even more trial, you get the error “assigning to a long list, please use Arrays.”
 This is because manipulating a list takes time proportional to its length.
 Maple has other data structures that are more suitable when you want to modify a large set of data.
-We’ll just introduce the two most fundamental ones here, Arrays and tables.
-Their similarities are:
+We’ll just introduce the two most fundamental ones here, Array

 Their differences are: